 Meanwhile the exhibition is over, the artworks have been stored in a room not accessible for audience, but the campaign went on… Two days after the closure of the exhibition, Prima TV (national television) made a short documentary for which the painter and Vadim Tudor had been invited.
 Vadim Tudor, President of Romania Mare, (nationalist, far right party) and Member of European Parliament, called the painter “talented”, “a big promise” even, but also advised him to paint more serious themes… And Vadim Tudor underlined that the Romanian Peasant Museum was not the right place to exhibit.
 In the final documentary, broadcasted on 10 July, this was the major message, due to cuts by the makers.

-In brief, a Romanian culture museum should not offer room for what a majority considers to be a “subculture”.
+In brief, according to the protesters, a Romanian culture museum should not offer room for what a majority considers to be a “subculture”.
 The word “sub” stirs up another word “superior”, exactly the way the word “unter” stirs up the word “über”.
 Do politicians again have the right to decide what is “sub” or “superior”?
 What is serious and allowed, and what is inferior and must be banned?

 And we, colleague artists, curators, directors of museums, journalists and legal experts, what do we do?
 Do we resign and accept a censorship that is violating fundamental rights and is fatal to art?